NBC News/WSJ poll: Sanders opens up double-digit lead nationally in Democratic race

 Candidate characteristics

-The NBC News/WSJ poll also asks voters about seven different descriptions for presidential candidates.
+The NBC News/WSJ poll also asked voters about seven different descriptions for presidential candidates.
 The most unpopular:

 - A combined 67 percent say they have reservations or are "very uncomfortable" with a candidate being a socialist.